 Passive solar design

 Water via cistern (rainwater catchment and regular water hauling)

-Heating from wood stove and heating/cooling from radiant heat in concrete slab
+Heating from wood stove and from radiant heat in the concrete slab

 Here is an example shot of a cordwood wall during construction:

 We have a slab foundation with in-floor radiant heat.
 The house itself utilizes some passive solar principles.
 This includes having large windows on the south side, fewer on the east and west, and almost none on the north side.

 There will be a detached garage built separately, but the design of the house reflects several years of determining what design factors we liked in all of our houses through the years.
 We have a deep desire to have less STUFF and to live SMALLER.

 Our home design was created by a designer who specializes in cordwood construction and who has decades of experience in the field.
 I’m not currently sure if he wants people just throwing his information around, so if you are interested in learning more about our architect, please contact me!